AR-js-org/studio-backend/docs/providers.md

    token: 'YOUR-TOKEN',
    message: 'my awesome AR experience'
 });
-const branchName = github.branch; // store this
+const repoName = github.repo; // store this
 ```

-The provider will use the PAT to create repo, branch, set up Pages, commit all the files and trigger
+The provider will use the PAT to create the repository, branch, set up Pages, commit all the files and trigger
 a Pages build.

 ## Zip file